DSI-FDI/final-project/dsi_millestone_1.md

 - How does he/she help you?
 - Which application(s) do you use to date?
 - How do you feel using this app?
-  * What are your goals while using this app
+  * What are your goals while using this app?
   * How do you feel about people using this app?
   * What do you think about people using it?
   * What are the main drawbacks of dating applications?

 ### Our app:

-- How could a dating application  help you to date?
+- How could a dating application help you date?
 - What information is most useful when you have a date?
-- What information do you wish to know about your partner on the date?
+- What information do you wish you knew about your partner on the date?
-- What reactions do you want to know about your partner on the date?
+- Would you like additional information about your partner's reactions?
+What sort of information?
-- Where would you use the application in a bar, restaurant, pub… etc?
+- Where would you use this application?

 # Factoids

 ### Get to know:

 - Most users were between 19 and 21 years old.
 One user was 27 years old.
 - Most users were university students.
 - Paula was homosexual the rest were heterosexual.
-- Dating skills:
-- Most of the man use chats to organize dates
+- Most men used chats to organize dates.
-- People normally feel nervous or shy when starting the date
+- People normally felt nervous or shy when starting the date,
-- Most of the people want to feel the date is comfortable and relaxing.
+- Most people wanted to feel a date is comfortable and relaxing.
 - Many people would find it useful to know the other person’s emotional state at any given time.
 - At least three users would like to be notified when they approached a dangerous conversation topic.
 - Every user wanted every notification to be subtle, so as to pay full attention to the date.